2 Portland officers involved in fatal shooting of man ID’d

 PORTLAND, Ore.
 (AP) - The names of two officers involved in the fatal police shooting of a man who was holding a woman at knifepoint Sunday in Portland’s Pearl District have been released.

-The Portland Police Bureau said Monday that Officer Nathan Kirby-Glatkowski used lethal force, and Officer Jackson Oldham used less-lethal force.
+The Oregonian/OregonLive reports officer Nathan Kirby-Glatkowski used lethal force, and Officer Jackson Oldham used less-lethal force, according to Portland police.

-Both have been placed on paid leave until an investigation is complete, The Oregonian/OregonLive reported .
+Both have been placed on paid leave until an investigation is complete.

-The shooting happened after officers responded to reports of a man with a knife who was claiming to have an explosive device shortly before 10 a.m., Portland police spokeswoman Lt.
-Tina Jones said.
+Portland police spokeswoman Lt.
+Tina Jones says the shooting happened after officers responded to reports of a man with a knife who was claiming to have an explosive device shortly before 10 a.m.

-The officers confronted the man in a stairwell before shooting him.
-The man died at the scene, Jones said.
+The officers confronted a man in a stairwell before shooting him.
+Jones says the man died at the scene.

 Police say the woman was hurt before the two police officers arrived.

 She was taken to a hospital and released Sunday evening.
-Police declined to specify how she was hurt.

-Neither the woman nor man has been publicly identified, and police haven’t said whether the two knew each other before the incident.

 Information from: The Oregonian/OregonLive, http://www.oregonlive.com